hkir-dev/mouse_brain_atlas_ontology/README.md

 ![Build Status](https://github.com/hkir-dev/mouse_brain_atlas_ontology/workflows/CI/badge.svg)

+_**Important Note:** The ontologies included in this repository are currently in DRAFT status.
+This means they are a work in progress and may undergo frequent changes and updates.
+While we make our best efforts to ensure accuracy and consistency, it's important to note that the contents of this repository are subject to change without notice._

 # Mouse Brain Atlas Ontology

 This repository contains an application ontology built by combining ontologised versions of the Allen Institute Mouse Brain Atlas (MBA) StructureGraph mapped to Uberon.